joshua-lossner/coherenceism.info/NARRATION_FEATURE.md

-# Byte Audio Narration Feature
+# Ivy Audio Narration Feature

 ## Overview
-This feature enables Byte to generate and cache audio narrations of all content (journal entries, book chapters, and about page) using ElevenLabs text-to-speech API.
+This feature enables Ivy to generate and cache audio narrations of all content (journal entries, book chapters, and about page) using ElevenLabs text-to-speech API.

 ## Key Features